Arduino Nano Specifications/Functions

 |Program Writing Pins||Mini USB Type-B|

-For the specifications of Arduino boards other than Arduino Nano, see the following article.
+For the specifications of Arduino boards other than Arduino Nano, please refer to the following article.

 Arduino Nano Fuctions

 The microcontroller of the Arduino Nano uses “ATmega328P” from Microchip Technology(USA).